JimDesu/basis-lang/README.md

 #config <- readFile: "user.cfg" | readFile: "default.cfg" | (Config: emptyDefaults)
 ```

-`<-` is the *move* placement: it commits a value into the slot, and if the value carries an obligation, the obligation moves with it.
-Two siblings adjust that behavior: `<<-` places a **view** (a non-owning alias — the obligation stays with the original owner), and `<<` places a **copy** (an independent duplicate).
-The distinction is invisible for ordinary values and matters most for obligation-bearing ones, where it decides who owes the duty; the spec covers the three in full.
+`<-` is the *owning* placement: it commits the value into the slot, and ownership of any obligation the value carries commits with it — the source name is not invalidated; it survives as a non-owning view of the value.

 `#` is not restricted to the LHS of `<-`; it may also appear in argument position at a call site, introducing a fresh local that the called command may write into.
 See §6 for the parameter-mode discipline that governs such locals.